Paliverse/DualSenseX/README.md

 </p>

 <div align="Center">
-    <h3 align="center">🛑 DualSenseX Does NOT have a website, please do not visit any sites except here.</h3>
+    <h3 align="center">🛑 DualSenseX Does NOT have a website, please do NOT visit any sites except here.</h3>
     <h2 align="center">DSX has been officially released on Steam!</h2>
     <a href="https://store.steampowered.com/app/1812620/DSX/"><img src="imgs/MainCapsule_RoundedCorners.png" height="300"/></a>
     <h3 align="center"><a href="https://store.steampowered.com/app/1812620/DSX/"> </a></h3>